Our

 3. Discussion on Surveillance & Lifestyle Changes

-Your nurse practitioner will discuss your ongoing surveillance, including screening for early detection of a new or recurrent cancer.
-She will also talk with you about any lifestyle changes that may benefit you, typically related to nutrition and exercise.
+We will discuss ongoing cancer surveillance, including screening for early detection of a new or recurrent cancer.
+We will also talk about any lifestyle changes that may benefit you, typically related to nutrition and exercise.

 -